Meet the diverse organizations that are being served September 24-26, 2020.

-At the 4-H Walk & Serve - make a sturdy dog toy for I Have a Dream and/or make a dog blanket for shelter dogs at CHA Animal Shelter.
+At the 4-H Walk & Serve - make a sturdy dog toy and/or make a dog blanket.

 At the 4-H Walk & Serve - choose an unstuffed toy, turn it right side out, and stuff it until it is filled just right.
 Then close it up so it can be provided to hospitals and emergency personnel to comfort children.